Professor Dale Smith

 Overview

-Dale Smith’s research focuses primarily on analytic legal philosophy, especially the jurisprudential writings of Ronald Dworkin.
+Dale Smith’s research focuses primarily on topics in legal philosophy, especially the jurisprudential writings of Ronald Dworkin.
 He also writes on theoretical aspects of statutory interpretation and (with Colin Campbell) on anti-discrimination law.

 Prior to joining Melbourne Law School in 2014, Dale was a Senior Lecturer in the Faculty of Law at Monash University.
 He was a Visiting Fellow at the Surrey Centre for Law and Philosophy at the University of Surrey in 2019, and a Visiting Academic at the Faculty of Laws, University College London in 2012.

-Dale is a past Editor of the Australasian Journal of Legal Philosophy, and a past Treasurer of the Australasian Society of Legal Philosophy.
-He is currently the Associate Dean (Research) at Melbourne Law School.
+Dale is a past Editor of the Australasian Journal of Legal Philosophy (now the Journal of Legal Philosophy), and a past Treasurer of the Australasian Society of Legal Philosophy.
+He is a former Associate Dean (Research) at Melbourne Law School.

 Memberships and Affiliations